Costa Rica – Information on the country

 Jeder der in seinem Urlaub gerne aktiv unterwegs ist, ist in Costa Rica genau richtig.
 Angefangen von Surfen bis Wanderungen im Regenwald das Land hat eine Menge zu bieten.
 Der Aktivtourismus bietet für alle etwas an Land, zu Wasser und auch in der Luft.

-Book your adventure in Thailand!
+Book your adventure in Costa Rica!